ekmagiccat/pig-game/README.md

-Describe:
+Describe: function game();

-Test:
+Test: "It should create base score for maxScore and dieRoll. "
-Input:
+Input: game()
 Expected output:

-Describe:
+Describe: function(player);

-Test:
+Test: "It should define Player 1 and Player 2 and currentPlay."
-Input:
+Input: player(player1, player2)
-Expected output:
+Expected output: [player1, player2]

 Describe:

 Test:
 Input: